davidde/notes/git.md

 To also delete the branch remotely (on Github):
 $ `git push origin --delete test_branch`

+### $ `git cherry-pick (-x) <HASH>`
+Cherry picking in Git means to choose a commit from one branch and apply it onto another.
+This is in contrast with other ways such as [merge](#-git-merge-master-other_branch) and [rebase](#-git-rebase--i-head-3), which normally apply many commits onto another branch.
+-x: This generates a standard commit message with mention where it was cherry-picked from.
+    This is good practice when cherry-picking from a public branch.

 ### $ `git commit (-a) -m "Description of changes"`
 Commit all staged files permanently to version history.